signal-intrusion/pwa-presentation/pwa-presentation.md

-PWAs finally fulfill the long held goal of creating **cross-platform** applications by leveraging the _most widely distributed, dynamic, and open application_ runtime environment: the web browser.
+PWAs attempt to fulfill the long held goal of creating **cross-platform** applications by leveraging the _most widely distributed, dynamic, and open_ application runtime environment: the web browser.